 So I’m going to break it down for you, so it’s a little bit clearer.

 So!
-Who do you think you need?
+Which professionals do you think you need when creating quality content?

 Do you need a Business Coach?